|152A. LASSETER COUNTRY.|

 The Warburton Ranges were included in Lasseter country with a flurry of activity in the area in 1932.
 A fellow by the name of Paddy Whelan reported discovering Lasseter's Reef somewhere in the Liversy Range about 130 miles south of Lake Christopher and 300 miles south west of Illbilla, Whelan's clues to the location of the reef were found in a bottle buried under one of Lasseter's camp fires.
 Coote became involved in this search, making his second unsuccessful aerial foray to the Centre with the West Centralian Company.
 Michael Terry dismissed Whelan's discovery as, "awful rot".

 At about this time C.A.G.E. took out an unusual circular lease of a hundred mile radius centred on three hills about ten miles south west of Lake Christopher.
-Possum Hill, Idriess's naming, marks the southern boundary of this lease and being a mere 400 miles north east of Laverton should give Lasseter and Idriess ample opportunity to include some genuine gold in Lasseter Country.
-By whatever definition Lasseter Country appears to be one of the most gold free area in Australia.
+Possum Hill, marks the southern boundary of this lease and being a mere 400 miles north east of Laverton should give Lasseter and Idriess ample opportunity to include some genuine gold in Lasseter Country.
+By whatever definition Lasseter Country appears to be one of the most gold free areas in Australia.

 © R.Ross.
 1999-2006